-Overview: Randy Adams, age 28, is a former National Guardsman who was deployed to Iraq.
-He and his wife Joy have twin boys, Jeff and Jarod, aged 18 months.
-After returning home, Randy went back to complete his fourth year of college, but had difficulty with coursework.
+Randy Adams, age 32, is a former National Guardsman who was deployed to Iraq.
+He and his wife, Joy, have twin boys, Jeff and Jarod, aged 18 months.
+After returning home, Randy went back to school to complete his fourth year of college, but had difficulty with coursework.
 After being placed on academic probation, he withdrew from the university and found employment at a local computer repair shop.
 Joy graduated with an engineering degree while Randy was deployed and has worked part time since the babies were born.
 We meet Randy, disoriented to time and place, in the emergency department following a car accident.
 We learn about his experiences in Iraq with improvised explosive devices (IEDs) and his social isolation.
 In subsequent scenarios, the nurse will reassess his mental status and explore how medications and therapy are working to relieve his post-traumatic stress disorder.

-Monologue: Randy is being seen in the emergency department (ED) following an automobile accident.
+Randy is being seen in the emergency department (ED) following an automobile accident.
 He is disoriented to time and place and displays a variety of emotions.
-He describes some of his experiences in Iraq with improvised explosive devices and his history of recurrent headaches.
-When an ED staff member calls his wife Joy, she shares more information about Randy's behavior since he returned from Iraq, the struggles that led him to withdraw from college, and his social isolation.
+He describes some of his experiences in Iraq with IEDs and his history of recurrent headaches.
+When an ED staff member calls his wife, Joy, she shares more information about Randy's behavior since he returned from Iraq, the struggles that led him to withdraw from college, and his social isolation.

 Simulation Scenario 1